 Rainer Hebert, Ph.D.

-Associate Professor, Material Science; Director of Additive Manufacturing Innovation Center (AMIC)
+Castleman Term Associate Professor of Materials Science and Engineering; Director of Additive Manufacturing Innovation Center (AMIC)

 Assistant Professor, Biomedical Engineering; Director, IMS Industrial Affiliates Program

 William Mustain, Ph.D.

 Associate Professor; United Technologies Professor Engineering Innovation; Department of Chemical and Biomolecular Engineering; The Institute of Materials Science